 0-9 Keys: Used in conjunction with the FREQ key these number keys can be used to select the frequency/function tone.
+These keys are also used to dial DTMF, 5-Tone or Pulse Tone.

 \/MENU: The MENU key takes the user into call mode and setup mode.